-Air Emission Account is one of the integrated Environmental-Economic Accounts (Green National Accounts) that is used as a term for separate accounts for environmentally related matters compiled in close relation with the National Accounts.
-The same boundaries, definitions and classifications are used in compilation of Green National Accounts as in National Accounts.
-In that way, it is possible to analyse the relationship between the economy on the one hand and the environment on the other, in a logical way.

-SEEA, System of Environmental Economic Accounting, which is a statistical standard published by the UN and several other international organizations provides the "State of the art" for Green National Accounts.
+The purpose of the Air Emission Account is to illustrate the emission of greenhouse gases and other air pollutants related to industry and households energy consumption and other activities.
+The accounts can be used for climate and environmental-economic analysis.
+The emission accounts are developed for 1990 and onwards according to EEA, System of Environmental Economic Accounting, which is a statistical standard published by the UN and several other international organizations provides the "State of the art" for Green National Accounts.
 The statistics is part of the Environmental-Economic Accounts for Denmark (Green National Accounts).